- General English Courses

 - Other Courses

 The following websites can give some information to students wishing to stay in Cardiff and the U.K.

 International Student Advice

 Living in Cardiff and other useful links

 Budgeting your finances is an important part of overseas study.
 The cost of living is much lower in Cardiff than other parts of the country.
 The Home Office recommends that outside of London the funds needed on top of a course fee is £600 a month.

 This is just a breakdown of what we recommend.

 - Travel: In addition to travelling to the UK you will also need to travel to and from college.
 On public transport, this will cost approximately £15.00 per week.
 See http://www.cardiffbus.com/ for more details.

 - Course Materials: Textbooks will be provided to full-time students who enrol for 12 or more weeks and pay in advance.
-Otherwise, students will be expected to purchase their own which cost approximately £26 each.
-Remember to bring pens and paper to make lots of notes.
+Otherwise, students will be expected to purchase their own which will cost approximately £26 each.
+Remember to bring pens and paper to make notes.

 - Insurance: Students are not insured by AOC or by home-stay providers against emergency expenses, personal accident or illness, theft or other loss of personal effects, and personal liability.